 With a finger tendon injury, it is essential to seek professional care.
 If left untreated, loss of strength, mobility and function can occur along with the potential to develop a permanent deformity.
 At Hand to Shoulder Center of Wisconsin, a thorough evaluation of the injury is performed by a sub-specialty trained orthopedic surgeon specializing in hand and upper extremity injuries.

 Tendon injury treatment typically involves surgery and should be treated surgically within 7-10 days of the initial injury to encourage the best functional outcome possible.

 Finger tendon surgery focuses on reconnecting the damaged tendon ends together.
 The damaged tendon along with blood vessels and nerves can be repaired.

 Extensor and flexor tendon repair surgery is typically done as an outpatient procedure, enabling the patient to return home after the procedure.

 Hand therapy sessions will begin soon after surgery.
 Our licensed occupational and physical therapists at Hand to Shoulder Center will fabricate a custom splint to protect the tendon repair as well as provide specific exercises to focus on regaining active range of motion and function (Fig. 1-3).

 Recovery from tendon injuries is an involved process and generally takes 3-4 months minimum for return to activities.

-All seven surgeons (David Toivonen, MD, Jon Cherney, MD, Boyd Lumsden, MD, Scott Olvey, MD, Joseph Cullen, MD, Nathan Van Zeeland, MD, and Matthew Butler, MD) have surgical privileges at Woodland Surgery Center and the three Fox Valley hospital locations.
+All nine surgeons (David Toivonen, MD, Jon Cherney, MD, Boyd Lumsden, MD, Scott Olvey, MD, Joseph Cullen, MD, Nathan Van Zeeland, MD, Matthew Butler, MD, Shawn Hennigan, MD and Blake Hildahl, MD) have surgical privileges at Woodland Surgery Center and the three Fox Valley hospital locations.